ros-controls/mujoco_ros2_simulation/README.md

 > UI panels can be toggled with `Tab` or `Shift+Tab`.
 > All standard MuJoCo keyboard shortcuts are available.
 > To see a short list, press `F1`.

+## Development

+More information is provided in the [developers guide](./docs/DEVELOPMENT.md) document.